Water Pollution Control Center

 The influent waste stream consists of a combination of domestic and industrial sewage.
 The two major industrial contributors are Lubrizol and Ford.
 Industrial flow for 2010 was estimated to be 20% of the plant’s total flow.
-The WRF also serves northern sections of Avon.
+The Avon Lake Water Pollution Control Center also serves northern sections of Avon.
 Initial flow is being received from the Lorain County Rural Wastewater District (LORCO), sections of Eaton and Carlisle Townships and the surrounding area.

 To comply with the Ohio EPA, the Utility has discontinued using its on-site monofill and now hauls its dewatered wastewater and water plant sludge to a solid waste landfill.
 Further plant renovations and improvements will be required to accommodate additional flows from the service area and solids from the Avon Lake water plant as the demand for quality water and wastewater treatment increases.
-A study is now underway to determine the present and future needs of the facility and to develop a master plan for achieving them.
+A study is now underway to determine the present and future needs of Avon Lake’s Water Pollution Control Center and to develop a master plan for achieving them.

 Stephen Baytos IV